alvertogit/codetest/README.md

 http://127.0.0.1:8000/products/
 ```

-In the web browser should show something similar to:
+The web browser should show something similar to:

 ```
 HTTP 200 OK